 Enabling local shops to sell online

 Local shops use Google Forms instead of Shopify to take online orders.
-This is the story of how order forms beat ecommerce sites at its own game.
+Turns out, order forms produce 10 times more orders than Shopify.
+This is the story of how order forms beat ecommerce sites like Shopify at its own game.

 Two years ago, I created a plugin to add calculations in Google Forms.
 Soon, local shops started using it to take online orders.
 Google Forms is the last place I expected online shopping to happen.
 So, I inquired why they didn't use Shopify.
 This is how one of the shop owners put it:

 “My customers find it easy to use Google Forms.
 It looks similar to the menu card I have in my shop.
 But, the Shopify site is confusing for them.
 Especially senior citizens get lost on the site and do not know how to checkout.”

 So after 20 years of eCommerce, Google Forms beats Shopify in the shopping experience?
 Lets see why:

 Amazon started eCommerce by selling books.
 They boasted an extensive collection of books.
 Like any good library, they listed them as catalogs and let customers search and sort books.
 When Amazon grew, they used this catalog page for other product categories and browsing catalog pages became the default shopping experience.
 Soon enough, all eCommerce sites looked the same.

 If you are running a bakery with 10 products, your customers don't need to search or sort them.
 But, tech-savvy early adopters did not question the need for catalog in such cases.
 So, eCommerce platforms like Shopify copied it and spread it to the rest of the world, even though it is not suitable for everyone.

 Think about how you find a new eCommerce store.
 Usually, you would search for a product you want to buy on Google - say headphones.
 Google lists the relevant stores that sell headphones, and you click on the top results and land on the product page of an eCommerce store.
 That's how you discover a new store.